commfish/southeast_pink_salmon_preseason/README.md

 a. *Satellite Temperature Code*

-First, run the [`satellite_data_monthly.R`] code in the code folder.
+First, run the [`satellite_data_monthly.R`] script in the code folder.
 This code script will create the environmental variables needed to fill in the [`varyyyy_final.csv`] sheet.
 The monthly data (referenced in the code) needs to be manually downloaded from the site https://coastwatch.pfeg.noaa.gov/erddap/griddap/NOAA_DHW_monthly.html.
 Once at the site, the time is set to 1997-04-16T00:00:00Z and yyyy-07-16T00:00:00Z (where yyyy is the data year), the latitude is set to 54 and 60, and the longitude is set to -137.2 and -130.
 Under the file type, choose '.nc-Download a NetCDF-3 binary file with COARDS/CF/ACDD metadata'and then 'submit'.
 Place the file in the data folder for the current forecast year [`/YYYY_forecast/data/`], and change the file name to 'NOAA_DHW_monthly_97_yy.nc' where yy is the final data year.
 The final extension should remain .nc.

 The top of the script needs to be updated each year.